 Avoiding Wi-Fi altogether is not realistic.
 It’s probably not even practical to save banking sessions for when you’re at home or on a wired connection.
-But you should be aware of the risks you take when using free public Wi-Fi — and there’s even some risk when you bank with Wi-Fi at home or in a hotel room.
+But you should be aware of the risks you take when using free public Wi-Fi.
+Plus, there’s some risk when you bank with Wi-Fi at home or in a hotel room.

-Connecting is Risky
+Connecting Is Risky

 Tips for Safe Banking

-At some point, you’re going to find the need to conduct financial business on Wi-Fi, whether it’s checking your balance before a major purchase or depositing a check.
+At some point, you’ll probably need to conduct financial business on Wi-Fi, whether it’s checking your balance before a major purchase or depositing a check.
 So, what can you do to keep your information safe, whether you’re out and about or just banking from the couch?

-Use credit cards for shopping: If you make purchases while using Wi-Fi, credit cards are typically safer than debit cards.
+- Use credit cards for shopping: If you make purchases while using Wi-Fi, credit cards are typically safer than debit cards.
 A debit card draws directly from your checking account, so a thief with your card number can cause serious problems (interfering with your ability to pay bills and buy food, for example).
 With a credit card, you have a buffer protecting your checking account—plus you have better consumer protection and a grace period to get things cleaned up.

-Control your devices: Don’t set your laptop or mobile device to “connect automatically” when it finds available networks.
+- Control your devices: Don’t set your laptop or mobile device to “connect automatically” when it finds available networks.
 Thieves can set up a fake Wi-Fi network very easily, and they often give those networks commonly used names (like Free Wi-Fi, Airport Wi-Fi, or Hotel Wi-Fi).
 Always ask which network to connect to.

-Use security software: Security software goes a long way towards keeping you out of trouble.
+- Use security software: Security software goes a long way toward keeping you out of trouble.
 Keep antivirus and firewall programs up to date, and use a virtual private network (VPN) to access sensitive information over public Wi-Fi.
 Avoid jailbreaking or rooting your mobile device, as doing so can make secure devices and apps much less secure.